Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 Using the `<p>` paragraph tags, write a little blurb or background story about the recipe underneath the title.
 It doesn't need to be long; a few sentences will do.
 Don't worry about how the text looks on the webpage.
 We'll make things more readable when we style the text with CSS in Phase 2 of the project!

 Refresh `index.html` in Chrome by pressing `<COMMAND> + r`.

-Once you can see that adding the blurb worked, run `git status`.
-You should see changes that need to be added and committed.
-Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add recipe description."

 ![Image of webpage after adding blurb](./screenshots/step4-blurb.png)